carloslago/carloslago/README.md

 ### Hi there, I am Carlos 🐔

 I am co-founder and CTO at [Riedia](http://www.riedia.com).
-Oour mission is to help you read local news anywhere in any language.
+Our mission is to help you read local news anywhere in any language.
 You can read more about us [here](https://www.riedia.com/about/).

 I have a Machine Learning master's degree 🎓 with a background in computer and electrical engineering, with experience at Ericsson GAIA in the field of object detection and semi-supervised learning.
 I have also worked in projects related to IoT and Machine Learning in healthcare during my studies.